sigasi/sigasi_insights/manual/projectsetup.md

 You can import a project from an archive by clicking **File \> Import…
 \> General \> Existing projects into Workspace** and selecting **Select archive file**.
 Browse to your project archive and press **Finish**.

+## Using "auto-configure project" for VHDL projects
+When you open the VHDL project importer (**File \> Import \> Sigasi \> Import a VHDL project**), you'll notice a checkbox "Auto-configure project".
+When this checkbox is enabled, Sigasi Studio will automatically create a project configuration for the imported project.

+Using information from your code it will try to create a likely library mapping, the mapping can still be [customized to your liking](/manual/libraries.html).